sonalg22/sonalg22/README.md

-# About Me!
+## Hey there :)

-### Hi, my name is Sonal.
-As a software developer, I enjoy project-based learning, experimenting with new back end technologies, AI/ML models, and full stack applications.
+### My name is Sonal, and I'm a software developer!
+I enjoy project-based learning, experimenting with new back end technologies, AI/ML models, and full stack applications.
 I'm always looking for creative ways to make things more efficient, useful, and a little more fun through projects that blend utility with a bit of delight.

 🌻 I’m currently starting to work on a new job saver chrome extension!
 This is so users can see job stats if they're actively searching for jobs.<br>
 🌱 I’m currently learning Godot and game dev (check out the Knight Runner)<br>